szpak/gradle-pitest-plugin/README.md

 ### Generic plugin support (also JUnit 5 in gradle-pitest-plugin <1.4.7)

-To enable PIT plugins, it is enough to add it to the pitest configuration in the buildscript closure and also set the `testPlugin` property.
+To enable PIT plugins, it is enough to add it to the pitest configuration in the buildscript closure.
 For example:

 ```groovy
 plugins {